-The word ‘Noise’ (Noun) refers to any unwanted, disruptive, or loud sound that interferes with clarity, peace, or concentration.
-In this guide, you’ll learn the full meaning, definition, origin, practical examples, synonyms, antonyms, and common questions to help you use ‘Noise’ with accuracy and understanding.
+The word ‘Noise’ (noun) refers to unwanted, disruptive, or loud sound that interferes with clarity, peace, or concentration.
+In this guide, you’ll learn the full meaning, definition, origin, practical examples, synonyms, antonyms, and common questions to help you use ‘noise’ accurately in everyday English and in scientific contexts.

 Noise Explained in Depth